 “Here… Today…in this place with a story that is unique to you.

 Each of us has a story that is unfolding,

 The chapters are sometimes thrilling and adventurous,

 Perhaps, both beautiful and messy all at once.

 Your story is important because you

 have something to tell.”

-It is my prayer that stories may be shared, heard, and told here in English Hall to expose the love of the triune God.
+It is my hope that stories may be shared, heard, and told here in the Discipleship Program at Taylor University to expose the love of the triune God.